eddytruyen/heterogenous-scaling-in-k8s/README.md

 ## Prerequisites
 * You have started locust with the file [Locust/locustfile-exp1.py](Locust/locustfile-exp1.py).

 * You have [added graphite as a data source](https://grafana.com/docs/grafana/latest/features/datasources/graphite/).
 Just replace localhost with the ClusterIP of the graphite service, and select the Proxy mechanism.

+* You have imported the Carbon graphite dashboard

 The metrics of graphite are available under performance.gold